jbengtsson/thor-scsi-lib/install.rst

 .. code:: shell

-  cmake --install . --prefix /path/to/install/to
+  cmake --install . --prefix < path to install to e.g.: > ../local

-with `/path/to/install/to` the absolute path of the directory you would like to install to.
+with `path to install to` the absolute path of the directory you would like to install to.

 **NB**: The libaries implementing the python interface will be